groktools/flozone/README.md

 # Install

-Download from the Atom packages site or install via apm - TBD.
+Download from the Atom packages site or install via apm.

 # Status
 4/4/2016: Basic functionality working.
 See Todos.md for next steps